hangga/delvelin/WorkFlows.md

               - API Tokens
               - Passwords
               - Private Keys
+     - **Weak Cryptographic Detection**
+       - Detects whether there are weak cryptographic algorithms in the code such as : MD5, SHA-1, DES, DESede (Triple DES), RC4, Blowfish, RSA with key sizes of 512, 1024, or 1536 bits, DSA with key sizes of 512, 1024, or 1536 bits and HMAC-MD5

+     - **SQL Injection Detection**
+       - Detects queries in the source code that may be vulnerable to SQL injection.

      - **XSS Vulnerability Scan**
           - Analyzes XSS patterns using regex on the code strings to detect potential vulnerabilities.